Table of Contents

 Eastern and Southern Africa have the least access to drinking water.

-How can we save water crisis?
+How can we battle the water crisis?

 We can save water by recycling, increasing awareness, improving agricultural water use, implying new conservation technologies, rainwater harvesting and many more.